 South Mississippi Housing Authority is committed to providing superior housing services throughout South Mississippi, meeting lower-income households where they are and empowering them to transcend poverty.

-South Mississippi Housing Authority will be a national leader in affordable housing, a development catalyst for the Mississippi Gulf Coast, and the region's most successful provider of meaningful and transformational supportive services.
+South Mississippi Housing Authority will be a national leader in affordable housing, a development catalyst for South Mississippi, and the region's most successful provider of meaningful and transformational supportive services.

 Our Core Values

 To continue our Mission and to achieve our Vision, South Mississippi Housing Authority has dutifully adopted the following core values: